 Worldwide Courier - DHL from Woolwich - London.
 Courier is best for sending letters, documents, and small parcels.
-It offers the advantage of speed, security, tracking, signature and specialization over ordinary mail services.
-However, due to this, they tend to be more expensive than ordinary mail services. cargo is cheaper but slower and mainly refers to a large consignment of goods or products. for cargo visit :
+It offers the advantage of speed, security, tracking, signature and specialisation over regular mail services.
+But, due to this, they tend to be more expensive than standard mail services.
+On the other hand, cargo is cheaper but slower and mainly refers to a large consignment of goods or products, such as more than 100 KG shipments.

-We have a direct account with the world’s leading courier companies so, the customer can send Docs, Parcel, Excess Baggage & Cargo Services with confidence.
-We offer At least £5 or up to 15% discount on EU Economic and Worldwide Courier and provide free scheduled pick-up from your home or business from all around the UK, real-time tracking, FREE insurance up to £50.
+We have a direct account with the world's leading courier companies; the customer can confidently send Docs, parcels, Excess Baggage & Cargo Services.
+We offer At least £5 or up to 15% discount on EU Economic and Worldwide Courier and provide free schedule pick-up from your home or business around the UK, real-time tracking, and FREE Insurance up to £50.
 For the worldwide courier, we frequently provide Free Packing Box for our local clients below, who can easily visit our office to send the parcel via DHL.

 Woolwich for Woolwich, Plumstead, Abbeywood, Thamesmead, Plumstead Common, Woolwich Common, Woolwich Dockyard, Welling, Charlton, King George V Charlton, Greenwich

-Billable weight is calculated as the greater of the actual weight of volumetric weight.
+Billable weight will calculate as the greater of the actual weight or volumetric weight.
 Volumetric weight is calculated as Length (cm) x Width (cm) x Height (cm) / 5000.
-E.g. 30cm x 30cm x 30cm / 5000 = 5.4kg, which is priced as 6kg.
+E.g. 30cm x 30cm x 30cm / 5000 = 5.4kg, priced as 6kg.

-WHAT CAN YOU & CAN’T SEND WITH COURIER?
+WHAT CAN YOU & CAN'T' SEND BY COURIER?

-The list is virtually endless, but here are a few examples: Documents, Cameras, Phones, Clothing, Fabric, Shoes, Photos, Passports, DVDs, Computers, Laptops.
-More than 2 small electronic items per package containing lithiumion batteries, including mobile phone, Jewelry with a value in excess of £4000.
+The list is endless, but here are a few examples: Documents, Cameras, Phones, Clothing, Fabric, Shoes, Photos, Passports, DVDs, Computers, and Laptops.
+More than two small electronic items per package containing lithium-ion batteries, including mobile phones, Jewelry with a value of over £4000.

 WHAT YOU CAN'T SEND

 The following items will NOT be accepted for carriage by DHL.
-This list includes items which are prohibited for carriage by any law, regulation or statute of any federal, state or local government of any country from, to or through which the items may be carried.
-For international carriage, there may be additional prohibited items specified by the country of destination.
-DHL may at its sole discretion refuse to carry other items not listed below.
+This list includes prohibited items for carriage by any law, regulation or statute of any country's federal, state or local government from, to or through which the items may carry.
+In addition, additional prohibited items may be specified by the state of destination for international carriage.
+DHL may refuse to take other items not listed below at its sole discretion.

-- Alcohol – to other EU countries (sending alcohol into the UK is permitted).
-Shipments containing alcohol to destinations outside the EU may be subject to local restrictions
+- Alcohol – to other EU countries (sending alcoholic drinks into the UK).
+Shipments containing alcohol to destinations outside the EU may be under local restrictions.

 - All Samsung Galaxy Note7 and Samsung Note7 devices

-- Antiques, works of art and fine art with an individual value in excess of £5,000
+- Antiques, works of art and fine art with an individual value of over £5,000

 - Bullion (of any precious metal)